nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [docs.fluxcd.io](https://docs.fluxcd.io/)
 * [github: Flux CD](https://github.com/fluxcd/flux)
 * [dzone: Developing Applications on Multi-tenant Clusters With Flux and Kustomize](https://dzone.com/articles/developing-applications-on-multitenant-clusters-wi) Take a look at how multiple teams can use the resources of a single cluster to develop an application.

+### K8s KPIs with Kuberhealthy Operator
+- [K8s KPIs with Kuberhealthy 🌟](https://kubernetes.io/blog/2020/05/29/k8s-kpis-with-kuberhealthy/) transforming Kuberhealthy into a Kubernetes operator for synthetic monitoring.
+This new ability granted developers the means to create their own Kuberhealthy check containers to synthetically monitor their applications and clusters.
+Additionally, we created a guide on how to easily install and use Kuberhealthy in order to capture some helpful synthetic [KPIs](https://kpi.org/KPI-Basics).

 ### Writing Kubernetes Operators
 * [Kubernetes.io: Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)